 7. Proposed timing or schedule (including phasing, if applicable) 8.
 Do you have any plans for future additions, expansion or further activity related to or connected with this proposal?
 If yes, explain.
 9. List any environmental information you know about that has been prepared or will be prepared, that is directly related to this proposal.
-Traffic and parking analysis prepared by Transportation Engineering NorthWest 02/04/21 10.
-Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+10. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
 If yes, explain.
-11. List any government approvals or permits that will be needed for your proposal, if known.
-Administrative Conditional Has Building toward improvement population and potentially Administrative Conditional Use, Building tenant improvement permits, and potentially Mechanical, Plumbing, Electrical & Fire Alarm permits
+11 List any government approvals or permits that will be needed for your proposal, if known.
+Else any government approvals of permits that will be needed for your proposal, it known.

-12 .
-Give a brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+12. Give a brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
-(Lead agencies may modify this form to include additional specific information on project description.)
+(Lead agencies may modify this form to include additional specific information on

+project description.)
-13 Location of the proposal.
-Give sufficient information for a person to understand the precise location of your proposed project, including a street address, if any, and the section, township and range, if known.
-If a proposal would occur over a range of area, provide the

-range or boundaries of the site(s).
+13. Location of the proposal.
+Give sufficient information for a person to understand the precise

+location of your proposed project, including a street address, if any, and the section, township and range, if known.
+If a proposal would occur over a range of area, provide the range or boundaries of the site(s).
 Provide a legal description, site plan, vicinity map and topographic map, if reasonably available.
 While you should submit any plans required by the agency, you are not required to duplicate maps or detailed plans submitted with any permit applications related to this checklist.

-Envi ronmental Elements
+Environmental Elements

 Earth

 1. General description of the site:

 □ Flat

 □ Rolling

-☐ Hilly
+☐ Hilly ☐

-☐ Steep Slopes☐ Mountainous
+☐ Steep Slopes ☐ Mountainous ☐ Oth

-☐ Mountainous ☐ Other
+Other

--

-2. What is the steepest slope on the site (approximate percent slope)?

 3. What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-Ground disturbance limited to installation of trash corral and exterior stair.
 4. Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.
 5. Describe the purpose, type, total area and approximate quantities and total affected area of any filling, excavation and grading proposed.
 Indicate the source of the fill.
-Previously approved through 14-124283 LA and 18-114096 BW 6.
-Could erosion occur as a result of clearing, construction or use?
+6. Could erosion occur as a result of clearing, construction or use?
 If so, generally describe.
-Any impacts to be mitigated by application of BCC 23.76.
-7. About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? · · ·
+7. About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

 8. Proposed measures to reduce or control erosion, or other impacts to the earth, if any.
-Air 1.
-What types of emissions to the air would result from the proposal during construction, operation and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known.
-2. Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe.
-Services, describes 3.
-Proposed measures to reduce or control emissions or other impacts to air, if any.
+Air What types of emissions to the air would result from the proposal during construction, operation and maintenance when the project is completed?
+If any, generally describe and give approximate quantities if known. give approximate quantities in known.
+2 Are there any off-site sources of emissions or odor that may affect your proposal?
+If so, ۷. generally describe. generally describe.
+3. Proposed measures to reduce or control emissions or other impacts to air, if any.